Knapp with Scotty

 Urinary Bladder Cancer Trial

-Urinary bladder cancer, and specifically invasive transitional cell carcinoma or "TCC" or "InvTCC" in dogs, is an ongoing focus of research in the Werling Comparative Oncology Research Center.
-This cancer is also referred to as urothelial carcinoma, although we often use the term “TCC” since that is the term many pet owners look for.
+Urinary bladder cancer, specifically invasive transitional cell carcinoma (InvTCC) in dogs, is an ongoing focus of research in the Werling Comparative Oncology Research Center.
+This cancer is also referred to as urothelial carcinoma, although we tend to use the most common term that pet owners are familiar with, TCC.

 Background